TMCSF ESTABLISHED 1998

 What are Human Rights?

-Diverse conceptual frameworks have been utilized to articulate the notion of human rights.
+Diverse conceptual frameworks have been utilised to articulate the notion of human rights.
 Among these are natural law and positivist perspectives.
 Furthermore, natural law emphasises principles of equality and the concepts of divine will, transcendental understanding, and engagement with natural reason; however, the validity of its assertions cannot be definitively established or dismissed.

-The Human Essence
+The Human Essence And Human rights

 Transcendental perception includes that pertaining to the essence of being a human being.
 Moreover, for those who subscribe to this approach natural law supersedes positive edicts or human made law.
 Positivists often perceive that there is an authoritative sovereign, which upholds enacted laws and derives “sanction from coercion”.

-The Focus and Range of Human Rights.
+The Focus and Range of Human Rights

-Human Right Functions
+Human Rights’ Functions

 The functions of human rights include defensive and objective ones.
 The defensive function seems to be the most important of the four main functions of human rights and this is linked to liberal classic rights.
 Additionally, this function is embedded in the first generation of human rights.
 As an illustration, the first generation of human rights includes the right to life and not to be tortured (Brunnee, et al., 2006).